 “But Nine isn’t like every other batcher.
 She harbors indecision and worries about her upcoming Remake Day—her seventeenth birthday, the age when batchers fly to the Remake facility and have the freedom to choose who and what they’ll be.

 “When Nine discovers the truth about life outside of Freedom Province, including the secret plan of the Prime Maker, she is pulled between two worlds and two lives.
 Her decisions will test her courage, her heart, and her beliefs.
 Who can she trust?
 Who does she love?
 And most importantly, who will she decide to be?”

 The description of the novel Remake surprised me when I read it in the Deseret Book catalogue in the fall of 2014.
 This book, a dystopia that Deseret Book published under its Shadow Mountain imprint, was quite a bit different from anything I had ever seen the company publish before—in a good way.
-I like dystopia and was so intrigued by the fact that Deseret Book would publish something like Remake that I downloaded the book and read it on a trip to the beach at the end of 2014.
-Continue reading
+I like dystopian fiction and was so intrigued by the fact that Deseret Book would publish something like Remake that I downloaded the book and read it on a trip to the beach at the end of 2014.

 Kenilworth, by Sir Walter Scott (Scottish classic)